Somerville Alcohol & Drug Rehab Resources

 The facility also practices a client-to-client program where each client is paired with their fellows to help them familiarize with the environment and assist each other throughout the healing process.
 The ones who are already familiar are assigned new residents to mentor and support.
 Entering drug rehab is a challenge for most individuals, so this program helps recovering individuals begin to build a network of support.

 - Medical Detox: The center provides 24-hour medical monitoring in a setting that is highly structured.
 The unit is staffed with licensed and compassionate clinicians who are determined to assist in the recovery process.
 All clients with high-to-manageable withdrawal risks are seen to in this unit.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 - 12-Step-Centered Curriculum: This program is meant to help the long-term recovery process.
 Clients will move through discovery, coming face-to-face with the roots of substance use, learning to repurpose their lives and recharging their potential.
 The 12-step program makes this possible.